array-eu/embedded_compliance_presentation/PITCHME.md

 ## Key concepts

-- Smart Devices and Linux Embedded: 64,7% in 2017 (growing)
+- Linux Embedded is eating Smart Devices market: 64,7% in 2017 (source: www.vdcresearch.com)
+- Packages, Distros: is it better to get ready meals or cook by yourself?
-- Yocto: if you want to bake, you need recipes
+- [Yocto](https://www.yoctoproject.org/ecosystem/members/): if you want to bake, you need recipes
 - FLOSS: free as in speech, not as a beer
 - Copyleft: hacking copyright to protect freedom
-- Software dependencies

-## FOSSology

-- FOSSology<sup style="font-size: 0.6em;">@fa[trademark]</sup>  is a powerful tool, but many processes must be run manually, file-by-file, package-by-package
-- luckily, there are some CLI tools
+    - strong copyleft (f.e.
+GPL), weak copyleft (f.e.
+LGPL)

 ---

-## Yocto
+## OSS Compliance Issues

-- are you all familiar with Yocto?
-- if you want to bake, you need recipes
-- hw manufacturers do not provide ad-hoc linux distros but Yocto recipes
-- only a fraction of OSS source code fetched by Yocto ends up in firmware
-- manually finding (hundreds of) relevant packages and uploading them to FOSSology: a crazy task

----
+- Software Dependencies and License Conflicts
+    - copyleft Vs. rest of the world
+- variety and complexity
+    - many kinds of FLOSS licenses (2500+)
+    - unclear and "creative" license statements
+    - packages with multiple licenses, dual license, etc.
+    - projects made of hundreds or even thousands of sw packages

 ### Technical Context